Skip to main content

 Calculate Job Costing Accuracy

-Calculating job costing accuracy helps construction companies evaluate the effectiveness of their cost tracking systems.
+Regular accuracy checks ensure your cost tracking produces reliable data for bidding decisions.
+Projul’s automated data collection and validation help contractors achieve 95% job costing accuracy within the first month of use.
 Accurate job costing provides reliable data for decision making while inaccurate systems lead to poor choices.

 Job costing in construction accuracy is measured by comparing tracked costs to actual expenses determined through detailed analysis.
 This process might involve reconciling job cost reports with bank statements, invoices, and payroll records.
 The goal is to identify discrepancies and their causes.